-Recently, our CEO, Russ Heddleston, sat down with Rachel Balik, Director of Product Marketing at Demandbase, to discuss best practices when it comes to training and educating Sales, key topics discussed were:
+DocSend CEO Russ Heddleston sat down with Rachel Balik, Director of Product Marketing at Demandbase, to discuss best practices for training and educating sales.
+Key topics discussed were:

-- How to educate sales teams so they will actually understand the meaning behind the content you create.
+- How to educate sales teams so they understand the meaning behind the content you create.

 - Ongoing challenges that all product marketers face with content adoption and comprehension.